A guide on what happens and what your rights are when you’re sectioned.

 If you’ve been sectioned under section 2 or section 3, or you’re on a Community Treatment Order (CTO), you will have something called a 'nearest relative'.

-Your nearest relative will usually be a parent or carer.
-But it could also be a brother or sister if they’re over 18.
+Your nearest relative will usually be a parent, carer or guardian.
+But it could also be a brother or sister if they're over 18.
 Or it could be another family member, like a grandparent, aunt or uncle.

 Your nearest relative is not the same thing as your next of kin, and you can’t choose who they are – but it’s normally someone you trust.